ZehaoLi666/ChIP-Seq_analysis/README.md

 # --extsize 147, extsize option specifies the extension size for fragment length estimation.
 ```
 Since, the result bed file is very small, we can directly put it into IGV to visualize.

+By select different P-values, we can get differnet numbers of peaks.
+The smaller the P-values, the more significant peaks can be found.